krish406/odin-recipes/README.md

-# This project will allow me to learn some of the basic skills involved in HTML.
-I will update this once I have finished the project
+# This project taught me how to use anchor elements, images, lists, and headings in HTML.
+It creates a webpage for two recipes.
+Each recipe has a picture, an unordered list of ingredients, and an ordered list of steps.